-Findows were developed to an extreme in this era.
+Windows were developed to an extreme in this era.
 There was no longer the necessity of protection as there was before.
 Rooms were opened to the outdoors through windows.
 These windows formed whole walls sometimes and were frequently used in lofty bays.

-28 a fireplace was built in every room of the manor.
-They were elaborate features of the warious halls.
+Increased comfort in these mansions could be exemplified in the provision of fireplaces for heating.
+Frequently a fireplace was built in every room of the manor.
+They were elaborate features of the various halls.

-Increased confort in these manaions could be exemplified in the provision of fireplaces for heating.
-Frequently